nikitasutar2001/Predict-the-price-of-a-house/README.md

     Predict the Price per sqft for each House.

 ## Performance Metric:
-    Mean Absolute Error to know the absolute deference between Actual and Predicted values
+    Mean Absolute Error to know the absolute difference between Actual and Predicted values

 ## Machine Learning Objective and Constraints:
     This is a Regression problem, so applying the regression models such as: